oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

-The PKCE extension prevents an attack where the authorization code is intercepted and exchanged for an access token by a malicious client, by providing the authorization server with a way to verify the same client instance that exchanges the authorization code is the same one that initiated the flow.
+The PKCE extension prevents an attack where the authorization code is intercepted and exchanged for an access token by a malicious client, by providing the authorization server with a way to verify the client instance that exchanges the authorization code is the same one that initiated the flow.

 Browser-based applications MUST prevent CSRF attacks against their redirect URI.
 This can be